dotnet/csharplang/proposals/parameterless-struct-constructors.md

 > When an instance constructor has no constructor initializer, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
 This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor ... .
 The variable initializers are executed in the textual order in which they appear in the ... declaration.

 ### Definite assignment
-Instance fields must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)).
+Instance fields (other than `fixed` fields) must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)).

 Definite assignment of instance fields is required within explicit parameterless constructors as well.
 ```csharp